 Courtney Kimball and Kym Frey are the founders, CEOs, and women who run OneCommonThread.org.
 They just happen to be sisters with a goal to empower women.

 This is when Kym came onto the scene.
-During a brief phone call, Courtney explained her new venture.
+During a brief phone call, Courtney explained her new perspective on how to help these women.
 Kym decided on the spot that she was IN!
 Kym helped to provide the financing to keep the women working, while they found a way to expand this business and provide a more sustainable source of income.
 Kym’s background in corporate marketing and promotion helped them to develop a quilt kit to sell these one-of-a-kind quilts to others looking to speed up their own quilting.
 Both women are committed to improving the lives of other women and mothers who want more for their futures.